Skip to content

 Filters: category, price range, rating, in-stock status, brand.

-Before writing the filter logic, think through:
+Before writing the filter logic, create a concise reasoning plan:

 1. Should filters combine with AND or OR logic?
 (I want AND — narrowing)